 As a parent, you’ve probably noticed that your child is starting to become interested in money.
 He or she is most likely asking questions about how you make and keep it, and if you’re not careful, he or she may even start asking to piggyback on your investment strategies.
 Because you’d rather have your child keep his or her attention (and hands) on his or her schoolwork, you’re looking for a way to answer your child’s questions about how money works without getting too bogged down in the details.

 Can you teach your children about investing?
 What is the ROI on doing so?
 The short answer is “Yes.”
 You can teach your children about investing and you should!
-The important thing is to start at the right age and make the lessons enjoyable.
+There are lots of great resources out there that can help you to achieve this goal.
+Depending on how old your children are, you may decide to point them in the direction of a site like SoFi (https://www.sofi.com/invest/) to help them understand further the process of investing and how you can increase your return on investment.
+The most important thing to remember, however, is to start at the right age and make the lessons enjoyable.

 - Give them a chance to invest